Nittaewo: Mistaken identity

 However, one argument against this theory is the fact that, in India, gibbons—the Indian species are specifically hoolock gibbons (Hoolock spp.), the only modern ape known from India—are only found east of the Ganges and south of the Brahmaputra.
 They are not known from Sri Lanka, and Heuvelmans writes that it would be surprising to find them there.
 Gibbons also have famously long, bandy arms, unlike the short arms of the nittaewo.

-Hugh Nevill wrote that one of his informants compared the nittaewo to an orangutan.
-Orangutans have sometimes been reported from mainland India, but Heuvelmans notes that this ape is too large, heavy, arboreal, vegetarian, and solitary to make a good nittaewo identity.
+Hugh Nevill wrote that one of his informants compared the nittaewa to an orangutan.
+Orangutans have sometimes been reported from mainland India, but Heuvelmans notes that this ape is too large, heavy, arboreal, vegetarian, and solitary to make a good nittaewa identity.

 Another suggestion is that the nittaewo could have been bears, which are known to walk bipedally, and leave infamously human-like footprints.
 However, Sri Lanka's only known bear, the sloth bear (Melursus ursinus), although dangerous when disturbed and liable to inflict severe wounds with it hooked claws, is among the most quadrupedal of bears, only rarely walking upright.
 Its fur is also usually black, turning red on the surface only occasionally, and it is an insectivore, not a predator.